nwheels-io/NWheels/README.md

 The following was done:
 - minimal set of core features was developed, enough for a simple typical enterprise application
-- a couple of real-world applications were built on top of the platform
+- two real-world applications were built on top of the platform
 - architectural concept and feasibility of implementation were proven
 - a lot of lessons learned